Hunt for Wolverine: Mystery in Madripoor

 Domino, Kitty, and Jubilee reach a secure location with Ubacowits as their captive.
-As Domino makes sure that Viper's satellite stays grounded, the other two head off to find where their friends are held.
-Meanwhile, Viper is contacted by a representative of Soteira who was displeased that the launch was delayed.
-While reluctantly taking the representative's suggestion, Viper and Snake Whip check up on Sapphire Styx, who claims that Wolverine's Patch alias is present even though Sapphire is the only one who can see him.
+Meanwhile, Viper is contacted by a representative of Soteira, who was displeased that the launch was delayed.
+While reluctantly taking the representative's suggestion, Viper and Snake Whip check up on Sapphire Styx, who claims that Wolverine is present even though Styx is the only one who can see him.
 Knockout and Mindblast are ambushed by Kitty and Jubilee.
-When Domino and Stenya arrive at the launch site, Bloodlust appears and stabs Stenya.
-Meanwhile, Kitty phases through the equipment on Mindblast's back that enhanced her psychic powers; this enables Magneto to recover.
-As Snake Whip recovers, she starts to see Patch too as Viper orders the launch.
-Magneto attacks Mindblast, before working to stop the rocket.
-As the others catch up with Sapphire, Psylocke's voice says "NO MORE SOULS" as Sapphire's body begins to shatter.
+When Domino and Ubacowits arrive at the launch site, Bloodlust appears and stabs Ubacowits.
+As Snake Whip recovers, she starts to see Wolverine as well.

-In Sapphire Styx's body, Psylocke's soul starts to see her life before she merged with Revanche as she realizes that she is in Sapphire's body.
-While fighting passed the souls of Sapphire's victims, Psylocke finds a soul sliver of Wolverine which leads to her overpowering Sapphire from within.
-After Sapphire shatters, Psylocke appears before her teammates.
+Psylocke finds a soul sliver of Wolverine which leads to her overpowering Sapphire Styx from within.
 As Magneto is still recovering, he is unable to keep the rocket containing Rogue and Storm from launching.
 While Kitty Pryde phases into the rocket and frees Rogue and Storm, Psylocke joins the battle against the Femme Fatales.
-After some persuasion from Kitty and Domino, Magneto spares Mindblast's life and leaves her as a gift for helping him to escape.
 While Magneto denies any knowledge of taking Wolverine's body, he works to destroy the launch site and purge Madripoor of Viper's criminal empire.
-Back in the Princess Bar's secret room, Kitty states that she got a confession from Snake Whip that Soteira had hired them and Viper to find Wolverine, and that Carol Danvers and her team in the Alpha Flight space program have been tracking the rocket launch.
-Outside, Psylocke mentioned to Jubilee that she used the soul power left behind by Sapphire to create a new body while mentioning how Dr. Synne, S.T.R.I.K.E., Mojo, and the Hand have used her mind and body for their own purposes.
-At Viper's penthouse, a revived Revanche appears.
+Snake Whip confesses that Soteira had hired them and Viper to find Wolverine.